-These any many other homeless pets are available for adoption at the Humane Society of Central Arizona, located at 602 W. Wilson Court, just south of Main Street.
+These are just a few of the many wonderful pets available for adoption at the Humane Society of Central Arizona, located at 602 W. Wilson Court, just south of Main Street.

-Below are just a few of the wonderful pets available for adoption at the Humane Society of Central Arizona, located at 602 W. Wilson Court.
+These are just a few of the many wonderful pets available for adoption at the Humane Society of Central Arizona, located at 602 W. Wilson Court.